pllab/cs162-tutorials/1-hello-scala-world.md

 scala>
 ```
-We need to pass actual arguments, and in this case it needs to be an array of strings.
-Passing an empty array will work:
+Reading the error messages is instrumental to understanding a language.
+Scala tries to give informative error messages, sometimes even going above and beyond the call of duty to give suggestions.
+We need to pass actual arguments, and in this case it needs to be an array of strings (as we know from the code).
+Passing an empty array will work, and in Scala this can be written as:
 ```sbt
 scala> Main.main(Array())
 Hello World!